canonical/lxd/doc/api-extensions.md

 This adds the possibility to import ISO images as custom storage volumes.

 This adds the `--type` flag to `lxc storage volume import`.

+## `network_allocations`
+This adds the possibility to list a LXD deployment's network allocations.

+Through the `lxc network list-allocations` command and the `--project <PROJECT> | --all-projects` flags, you can list all the used IP addresses, hardware addresses (for instances), resource URIs and whether it uses NAT for each `instance`, `network`, `network forward` and `network load-balancer`.